 - a.
 Unless otherwise specified in this Plan, the boundaries or locations of any symbols or areas shown on a map area approximate only, not absolute and will be interpreted as such.
-The maps are not intended to define exact locations except where they coincide with clearly recognizable physical features or fixed boundaries such as property lines, roads or utility rights-of-way.
+The maps are not intended to define exact locations except where they coincide with clearly recognizable physical features or fixed boundaries such as property lines, roads, or utility rights-of-way.
 The precise location of these boundaries, for the purpose of evaluating development proposals, will be determined by the approving authority at the time of application, unless specified in section (e) below. - b.
 No measurements of distance or areas should be taken from the maps in this Plan. - c.
-All proposed urban form areas, additional policy guidance, building scale, road and utility alignments and classification may be subject to further study and may be further delineated at the outline plan or land use amendment stage in accordance with applicable policies.
+All proposed urban form areas, additional policy guidance, building scale, road, and utility alignments and classification may be subject to further study and may be further delineated at the outline plan or land use amendment stage in accordance with applicable policies.
 Any major changes may require an amendment to this Plan. - d.
 Any change to the text or maps within this Plan requires an amendment to the Plan. - e.
-Where the 'low-modified' building scale is shown on 3 Avenue NW, between 34 Street NW and 37 Street NW, as indicated on Map 4: Building Scale, the 'low-modified' building scale should be interpreted to extend a distance of 41 metres from the property line shared with 3 Avenue NW. - f.
+Where the 'low-modified' building scale is shown adjacent to 3 Avenue NW, between 34 Street NW and 37 Street NW, as indicated on Map 4: Building Scale, the 'low-modified' building scale should be interpreted to extend a distance of 41 metres from the property line shared with 3 Avenue NW. - f.
 Where the 'low-modified' building scale is shown on 19 Street NW, between 24 Avenue NW and 18 Avenue NW, as indicated on Map 4: Building Scale, the 'low-modified' building scale should be interpreted to extend a distance of 41 metres from the property line shared with 19 Street NW. - g.
-Where the 'low-modified' building scale is shown on 29 Street NW, between 4 Avenue NW and 8 Avenue NW, as indicated on Map 4: Building Scale, the 'low-modified' building scale should be interpreted to extend a distance of 41 metres from the property line shared with 29 Street NW unless the boundary of the scale modifier is delineated with a lane.
+Where the 'low-modified' building scale is shown on 29 Street NW, between 4 Avenue NW and 8 Avenue NW, as indicated on Map 4: Building Scale, the 'low-modified' building scale should be interpreted to extend a distance of 41 metres from the property line shared with 29 Street NW unless the boundary of the scale modifier is delineated with a lane, in which case the 'low-modified' building scale should be interpreted to end at the boundary of the lane.

 h.
-Where the Neighbourhood Connector urban form category, as indicated on Map 3: Urban Form, is shown with a building scale, as indicated on Map 4: Building Scale, the Neighbourhood Connector urban form category should be interpreted to extend for a distance of 41 metres from the property line along the road identified as Neighbourhood Connector, unless a lane, road or any natural features delineate the boundary of the Neighbourhood Connector urban form category.
+Where an area is shown with the Neighbourhood Connector urban form category, as indicated on Map 3: Urban Form, and the same area also has a building scale, as indicated on Map 4: Building Scale, the Neighbourhood Connector urban form category should be interpreted to extend for a distance of 41 metres from the property line shared with the road, unless the boundary of the urban form category is delineated by a lane, road, or any natural features, in which case the Neighbourhood Connector urban form category should extend to the lane, road, or natural feature.